As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Have breakfast with characters at Topolino’s Terrace.
 (Requires Reservations)

 - Relax at the indoor and outdoor lounge at Bar Riva.
-They have a great salad!
+(They have great entrees!)

-Caribbean Beach is a beautiful resort, and the grounds are fun to explore.
+Caribbean Beach is a beautiful resort, and its grounds are fun to explore.
 However, if you’re visiting during extreme heat, remember that sunset visits tend to be more enjoyable than midday.

 - Walk to the lighthouse between Caribbean Beach and Riviera Resort.

-- Explore Castaway Cay (an island near Old Port Royale) and take a break in one of the swings.
+- Explore Caribbean Cay (the island near Old Port Royale) and take a break on one of the swings.

 - Enjoy a beverage at the Banana Cabana.

 - Have dinner at Sebastian’s Bistro.
 (Reservations Required)

 - Grab a bite to eat at Centertown Market.